talex5/cuekeeper/README.md

 Server
 ------

-While `test.html` can be opened directly in a browser, as above, you can also build a server to host the files:
+While `test.html` can be opened directly in a browser, as above, you can also build a server.
+This allows you to sync between devices (e.g. a laptop and mobile phone).

+**Warning: This is a work-in-progress**:

+- There is currently no encryption or authentication.
+- The server does not yet persist the data itself
+  (the client sends the whole history the first time it connects after the service is restarted).

+To build the server component:

     opam install mirage
     make server